jackgray/spotlight/producers/finance/regsho/README.md

     df = regsho_by_range(start_date='20140101', end_date='20190101' data_source=source, db_path='./regsho.duckdb')
 ```

+Everything should be achieved by the command `regsho_by_range()`, which uses the other functions to make calls to the various sources by date range.
+Setting the start_date equal to end_date should get you one date, and changing the source should allow you to filter that source.
+DuckDB integrates well with dataframes and exports to CSV easily so you can play with the data how you normally would without having to clean it.

+If you don't pip install duckdb then the table load should fail and you will receive a dataframe back.
+Depending on the request size, this may be memory intensive.

 ### Requirements
 DuckDB - crazy light and fast to install, no configuration needed